 Growing up I only ever had condensed cream of mushroom soup in the can.
 The most boring soup on earth.
 By only having that type of mushroom soup, I missed out on just how amazing creamy mushroom soup really is.

-Than, one day in my 20’s, I had the real deal, real creamy mushroom soup.
+Then, one day in my 20’s, I had the real deal, real creamy mushroom soup.
 It was at a restaurant I use to work at while in college.
 We had creamy mushroom soup on our fall menu and I could not get enough of it.
-The flavor was mind blowing.
-I had no idea mushroom’s could taste like that.
-It was rich, full of flavor and I would have it everyday before my shift.
+The flavor was mind-blowing.
+I had no idea mushrooms could taste like that.
+It was rich, full of flavor and I would have it every day before my shift.
 It was that perfect.

 What makes this Creamy Mushroom Soup with Baby Bella’s so Special?

 There are lots of creamy mushroom soup recipes, so what makes this creamy mushrooms soup with baby bella’s so special?
 It’s the slow cook of the mushrooms that bring out their rich flavor.
 You can use any combination of mushrooms for this recipe.
 For me, I try to stick with what is in season, in the budget, and in stock at the store.
 Therefore, I went with a combination of buttons and baby bella mushrooms.
 Feel free to work with whichever combination of mushrooms you prefer.
 They all taste great!

 What are the Different Types of Mushrooms I can use?

 There are so many different types of mushrooms that it can be confusing.
 Because I love all mushrooms I think any kind will work.
 However, here is a quick list of common mushroom types sold at most grocery stores.
 Choose any combination of mushrooms you prefer.